wthirsh/wthirsh.github.io/project.md

 In the end, applying the ARIMA model to this benchmark glacier data did not prove to be useful.
 Error values ended up being very large.
 In comparison to a simple linear regression model, the ARIMA model performed significantly worse.
 For the Gulkana glacier, the average error (calculated by dividing root mean squared error by mean test data values) for the linear regression of 14.6% was much lower than the average error for ARIMA at 70.6%.
 Neither error is ideal, but this comparison demonstrates that the ARIMA model is not useful in this situation.

 ## Data
+Glacialogical data is released by the USGS for its 5 different benchmark glaciers.
+This project focuses on the four benchmark glaciers with the greatest number of data entries.
+Most of the ARIMA analysis is done on only the Wolverine and Gulkana glaciers as only these datasets have more than the reccomended minium of 50 entries for to run the ARIMA model.

+To briefly visualize what the data looks like in each of the four glacier data files, I have plotted the recorded elevation (a proxy for mass balance) at each in-situ measuring site on the South Cascade Glacier over time.

 #### Data used in the project is linked here:
 [Gulkana Glacialogical Data](https://drive.google.com/file/d/1KciRCT_4cVXChv1nSc8eOxBHqwMQuBno/view?usp=sharing)

 [Wolverine Glacialogical Data](https://drive.google.com/file/d/1xfuH47yD8KlLSmyM8nRQJvXeM015vO0Y/view?usp=sharing)

-[Lemon Creek Glacialogical Data](https://drive.google.com/file/d/1u-vBvsn2Pz2mM3EJPyptl-6nDYzsBNDV/view?usp=sharing) [South Cascade Glacialogical Data](https://drive.google.com/file/d/1bJiP9jKUJTpS_rrZukeZ84h8QLUTsnO8/view?usp=sharing)
+[Lemon Creek Glacialogical Data](https://drive.google.com/file/d/1u-vBvsn2Pz2mM3EJPyptl-6nDYzsBNDV/view?usp=sharing)

+[South Cascade Glacialogical Data](https://drive.google.com/file/d/1bJiP9jKUJTpS_rrZukeZ84h8QLUTsnO8/view?usp=sharing)